 “Everything presented tonight was helpful for me.
 Thank you!”

-The August 2015 AASW Practice Group was presented by Mandy Cox and Sonia Fenwick from the Canberra Grief Centre.
-This special Practice Group was on the topic of Grief and Loss and was a great success with over 20 people in attendance.
+The Australian Association of Social Work Practice Group invited Mandy Cox and Sonia Fenwick to present on the topic of Grief and Loss.
+It was a great success.
 Mandy Cox and Sonia Fenwick spoke beautifully and sensitively about the universal experience of death and dying and about how each of us experience grief and loss in our own way.
 Mandy and Sonia work to support grief and loss associated with death and dying and are open to the spectrum of experiences in the grieving journey.
 The ACT AASW Branch would like to extend our gratitude to Mandy and Sonia for sharing their knowledge and experiences with us and thank the Canberra Grief Centre for travelling alongside of us in what can often be a very lonely journey

 Thank you to Canberra Grief Centre for coming to talk to us.
 You spoke about grief in a real and normalising way.
 It was an open and honest discussion which meant we all felt understood and accepted